microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-post-exportjobs.md

 ## Request body
 In the request body, supply a JSON representation of the [cloudPcExportJob](../resources/cloudpcexportjob.md) object.

-You can specify the following properties when creating a **cloudPcExportJob**.
+You can specify the following properties when you create a **cloudPcExportJob**.

 |Property|Type|Description|
 |:---|:---|:---|